sektioneins/suhosin7/README.md

 WARNING: THIS IS ONLY A PARTIAL PORT AND THEREFORE HORRIBLY BROKEN DO NOT ATTEMPT TO RUN...
 EVEN ON A TEST SYSTEM

-PHP7 is different from PHP5 under the hood, that features will be added and tested one by one.
+PHP7 is different from PHP5 under the hood, in particular string handling, so that features will have to be added and tested one by one.

 ## Reporting issues